-Rigorous Real-World Teaching & Learning
+Rigorous Real-World Teaching and Learning

 Visualizing the Argument With Graphic Organizers